38 Top Railroad Spike Welding Projects and Crafts

 Barn Board and Railroad Spikes Coat Rack and Hat Shelf

-I love the look of this vintage inspired coat rack and hat shelf.
+I love the look of this vintage-inspired coat rack with a hat shelf.
 Using old barn wood goes perfectly with spikes to create rustic decor pieces.
 Here you’ll find the step-by-step instructions you’ll need to get this railroad spike project done.

 One of the more popular spike projects is the star.
 This star takes it to the next level and is 3D making it easy to display on a table.
 It would look cool to hang it up outside.